CONPROSYS/LINUX-SDK_Library/Readme.md

         * Version 0.1.2

 ## Change log
+* Ver 1.5.1.0
+    * libCpsDio 1.0.7 -> 1.0.8
+        Fixed, the kernel panic is occured to use the ContecCpsDioOutBit function.
 * Ver 1.5.0.0
     * libCpsAio 1.2.2 -> 1.2.3
         * Fixed, after the application is setting the sampling clock 10 micro second, the ContecCpsAioMultiAi function is occured the samplingclock Error flag.